 Witnessing how individual work cells operate is the critical first step to lowering cycle times and increasing production throughput.
-It's up to you to see how the work operation functions in real-time.
-Here is a cycle time tracking excel sheet that will help you define the average, median, and mode cycle times within a work cell.
+It's up to you to see how the work operation functions in real time.

 Can Production Tracking Work in Excel?

-While MRP systems can track cycle times - and show you the variances between high and low cycle times - they can't provide insight into what your ideal cycle time should be.
-This is why Excel is so useful.
-Using an excel sheet to establish your ideal cycle time is the best way to establish a benchmark.
-You’ll better understand why some cycle times are lower than others, and why a particular work cell experiences higher than normal cycle times.
+While MRP systems can track cycle times and show you the variances between high and low cycle times, they can't provide insight into your ideal cycle time.
+This is why Excel is so helpful.
+Using an Excel sheet to establish your ideal manufacturing cycle time is the best way to develop a benchmark.
+You'll better understand why some cycle times are lower than others and why a particular work cell experiences higher-than-normal cycle times.

-If you want to learn about how a lean manufacturing work cell should be structured then please go to Manufacturing Cycle Times in the Perfect Work Cell.
-Otherwise, if you feel comfortable with your production set-ups, and feel your shop floor layout has been optimized, then you can proceed with the following three-step cycle time optimization process.
+Go to Manufacturing Cycle Times in the Perfect Work Cell to learn how a lean manufacturing work cell should be structured.
+Otherwise, if you feel comfortable with your production set-ups and your shop floor layout has been optimized, you can proceed with the following three-step cycle time optimization process.

 1. Capture Causes of Work Stoppages For Each Operation

-This sample excel sheet allows you to capture the causes of work stoppages for each operation you track.
-Simply define the workstation you're analyzing, the operation being performed and the product being manufactured.
-You then input each cycle time into the excel sheet.
-The "notes" section allows you to itemize what happened during a given operation.
+This sample Excel sheet allows you to capture each operation's causes of work stoppages.
+Define the workstation you're analyzing, the work operation, and the assembled or manufactured product.
+You then input each cycle time into the Excel sheet.
+The "notes" section lets you itemize what happened during a given work operation.
 This is where you define what caused a work stoppage or delay.

 2. Production Work Station Analysis

-In this example, we've established the average (“mean”) time, while also isolating both the median and mode times for all twenty operations.
+In this example, we've established the average ("mean") time while isolating all twenty operations' median and mode times.
 Future evaluations would be used as a comparison to this initial baseline.
-You would replicate this exercise every day in order to eliminate work stoppages within the work cell.
-Each day will provide more evidence of what your ideal cycle time should be while helping you to pinpoint exactly what's causing lost time.
+You would replicate this exercise daily to eliminate work stoppages within the work cell.
+Each day will provide more evidence of your ideal cycle time while helping you pinpoint exactly what's causing lost time.

 Average (“mean”) Times: Calculating the average involves totaling all twenty times and dividing by the number of operations.
 In this case, it’s 51 minutes divided by 20 operations.
 This gives us an average cycle time of 2.55 (two minutes and 55 seconds).
 The AQUA BLUE straight line represents the average.

-Median Time: Calculating the median time involves rewriting the entire sequence of times in order and using the calculation below.
-While the median time is not represented in the graph, you could adjust it so that it's shown alongside the other lines.
-Median is just another measurement of average.
+Median Time: Calculating the median time involves rewriting the sequence of times in order and using the calculation below.
+While the median time is not represented in the graph, you could adjust it to show it alongside the other lines.
+The median is just another measurement of the average.

 - Median: {(n+1) / 2}